epfl-si/infoscience-exports/DOCKER_INSTALL.rst

   * or with a gaspar account which has received admin rights
   * https://127.0.0.1:8000/admin

+To release a new version (i.e version, branch, tag, github release)

+    $ make release

 To deploy a new version of your code (without losing data) ::